Skip to main content

 1. The artisan file loads the Composer autoloader

-2. An application instance is created from bootstrap/app.php
+2. Creates the application instance from bootstrap/app.php

 3. The console kernel loads service providers

-5. An exit code is returned
+5. Returns an exit code

 Focus on service providers

-Difference between register and boot
+The difference between register and boot

-Service providers have two primary methods:
+Service providers have two primary methods.

 MethodTimingPurpose